‘We’re Fucked’: Vladimir Putin’s ‘Great’ Russia Plan Just Went Up in Smoke in Lyman

 “Thank god I got through,” the man can be heard saying as he apparently struggles to catch his breath.

 “We’re encircled, Lyub.
-We’ll be fucked soon,” he says as she asks if he’s been ordered to go to his death fighting.
+We’re fucked soon,” he says as she asks if he’s been ordered to go to his death fighting.

 “Lyub!
 Lyub!
 I just called to say goodbye,” he responds, breaking down over the phone.